Sound Fountain

 Benedict Silbermann

-Bernard Greenhouse - Cellist
+Bernard Greenhouse- Cellist

 Menahem Pressler - Pianist

-(Photo: Mike Evans/Philips)
+(Photo: Mike Evans/ Philips Records)

-Peter Rybar
+Peter Rybar - Violinist

 In the Spring of 2011 John Hunt published the Concert Hall Society discography: conductors, singers, instrumentalists, labels, reference numbers, and - if known - recording venues and dates.